TraceMachina/nativelink/nativelink-config/README.md

 smaller pieces then storing each chunk as an individual entry in another store.

 This is very useful when large objects are stored and only parts of the object/file are modified.
-Examples, are multiple large builds that have have debug information in them.
-It is very common for large binary objects that contain debug information to be almost identical when only a subset of modules are changed.
-In enterprise level systems this will likely add up to huge efficiencies, since if just a few bytes are added/removed or changed it will only transfer the the bytes around where the changes occurred.
+Examples, are multiple large builds that have debug information in them.
+It's very common for large binary objects that contain debug information to be almost identical when only a subset of modules are changed.
+In enterprise level systems this will likely add up to huge efficiencies, since if just a few bytes are added/removed or changed it will only transfer the bytes around where the changes occurred.

 ```js
 {